Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Ambulance transport in Goodlettsville is handled by Metro Nashville Fire Department or Sumner County EMS.
 All billing questions should be directed to the aforementioned departments - Metro Nashville 844-889-7701 or Sumner County 615-451-0429.

-We are open Monday - Friday and the first Saturday of each month.
-Monday - Friday the first tour begins at 9:00 am and the last tour begins at 3:00 pm.
-On the first Saturday of each month, the first tour begins at 10:00 am and the last tour is at 2:00 pm.
+We are open Monday - Friday and the first tour begins at 9:00 am and the last tour begins at 3:00 pm.
+Saturday tours are suspended for 2021.
 Tours are continuous throughout the hours listed.
 Group tours may be scheduled during other hours by appointment.

 The site is located within Moss-Wright Park, so guests may walk throughout the park and explore the Visitor's Center, however, if visitors wish to go inside the fort or historic home, admission is required.